awjchen/SonoCleaner/doc/usersGuide.md

 There are cases where one would like to focus on only a part of a distance trace.
-Perhaps one would like certain conditions to hold at the start and end of a trace (for example, to make things easier for downstream analyses), or perhaps one is correcting a very long recording that would be best dealt with piece-by-piece.
+Perhaps one would like certain conditions to hold at the start and end of a trace (for example, to make things easier for subsequent analyses), or perhaps one is correcting a very long recording that would be best dealt with piece-by-piece.
 These cases can be handled with the cropping feature.